Mano0107/Personal_Task_Manager/README.md

-# Task Management System
+# SmartSprint - AI Powered Task Management System

-A complete mini Task Management System built with FastAPI, PostgreSQL, and Vanilla JavaScript.
+## Project Overview
+SmartSprint is a complete, production-ready Task Management System designed to boost productivity through intelligent task prioritization.
+Built with a full-stack architecture, it leverages a robust FastAPI backend, a secure PostgreSQL database, and JWT authentication.
+The responsive, premium dashboard UI features a modern glassmorphism aesthetic.
+A standout feature is its AI-based task prioritization, which automatically evaluates task urgency based on deadlines and key phrases, helping users focus on what matters most.

 ## Tech Stack
 - **Frontend**: HTML, CSS (Custom Glassmorphism Design), Vanilla JavaScript